ionic-team/stencil-site/src/docs/guides/style-guide.md

   /**
    * 10. render() function
-   * Always the last one in the class.
+   * Always the last public method in the class.
+   * If private methods present, they are below public methods.
    */
   render() {
     return (